-- Identifying the principal lithologies that may be involved in development of the broad prism and the plate boundary fault, - Establishing how the mechanical/strength properties of the different lithologies change with depth to determine trends and the effects of burial rate and burial time and identifying potential discontinuities that may be candidates for detachment positions. - Identifying any thermal history indicators and effects of early diagenesis and establishing the present-day thermal structure of the section, - Identifying fluid sources and changes with depth, and - Determining the principal sources of sediment delivered to the site (in particular sediments above seismic Horizon C) and changes in source with time.
+- Identifying the principal lithologies that may be involved in development of the broad prism and the plate boundary fault; - Establishing how the mechanical/strength properties of the different lithologies change with depth to determine the effects of burial rate and burial time and identify potential discontinuities that may be candidates for detachment positions; - Identifying any thermal history indicators and effects of early diagenesis and establishing the present-day thermal structure of the section; - Identifying fluid sources and changes with depth; and - Determining the principal sources of sediment delivered to the site (in particular sediments above seismic Horizon C) and changes in source with time.
 Potential sources include the Himalaya and Ganges-Brahmaputra floodplain through the Bengal Fan system, the Irrawaddy River fed by the Indo-Burman range, the Sunda forearc, the Sumatran mainland (including volcanic arc), and the NER.

-Site U1480 is located at 3°2.04'N, 91°36.35'E, in a water depth of 4148 m (Figures F3, F5).
+Site U1480 is located at 3°2.04'N, 91°36.35'E, in a water depth of 4148 m (Figures F3, F5; Table T1).
 The operational goals at this site were to core the entire sedimentary section and reach the sediment/basement interface and to log the section.
-Hole U1480E was cored to 99.7 meters below seafloor (mbsf) but was terminated short of its target depth (see Operations).
+Hole U1480E was cored to 99.7 meters below seafloor (mbsf) but was terminated short of its target depth (see Operations in the Site U1480 chapter [McNeill et al., 2017b]).
 Hole U1480F penetrated to 815 mbsf.
 Hole U1480G had a reentry system installed and was cased to 754 mbsf, followed by coring to 1431.6 mbsf, ~17 m into igneous basement.
-Hole U1480H penetrated to 129.4 mbsf and is an additional shallow hole for biostratigraphy, paleomagnetics, geochemistry, and microbiology.
-Limited logging was conducted in Hole U1480G (a limited tool string within the casing and to ~50 m below casing), and formation temperature measurements were taken in Holes U1480E, U1480F, and U1480H.
-Holes U1480A-U1480D missed the mudline and were not studied extensively.
+Hole U1480H penetrated to 129.4 mbsf and is an additional shallow hole for biostratigraphy, paleomagnetism, geochemistry, and micro-